 Emotional support is crucial for people with a CLL diagnosis.
 If you’re experiencing anxiety and find yourself frequently worrying about your diagnosis, consider meeting with a mental health counselor or joining a support group.

-Healthcare can be expensive.
-Whether you’re still able to work or not, any sort of chronic illness can make you concerned about finances.
-Try to take advantage of all financial resources available to you.
+Healthcare can cost a lot of money.
+Whether you’re still able to work or not, any sort of chronic health condition can cause concern about finances.

-A social worker and non-profit organizations like the Patient Access Network (PAN) Foundation and the Leukemia and Lymphoma Society (LLS) can give you advice on where to start.
+A social worker and nonprofit organizations like the Patient Access Network (PAN) Foundation and the LLS can give you advice on where to start.
 A social worker can also help you navigate issues with insurance.